egeozsoy/ORacle/README.md

   path to your previously experted training json path).
 Furthermore, you need to modify LLaVA.llava.train.llava_trainer.py at the top, to correctly load the token_frequencies.
 - To train our temporal model, we prefer to use curriculum learning, starting from the base model.
 To this, you have to already do the previous step.
 Afterwards, you can run `slurm_config_multiview_temporal_curriculum.conf`. (you will again need to adapt the paths)
-- To train our symbolic model, .
+- To train our symbolic model, run `slurm_config_multiview_symbolic`.
 Make sure to set token frequencies to None in LLaVA.llava.train.llava_trainer.py.
-- To train our symbolic model with visual prompts,
+- To train our symbolic model with visual prompts, run `slurm_config_multiview_symbolic_visual`.
+Make sure to set token frequencies to None in LLaVA.llava.train.llava_trainer.py.
-- TODO How to input textual or visual prompts

 ## Evaluation